gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 -  $SL$ -- Slack, maximum difference in block starting points and between block max and min width

 ## Objective
+!!! note
+    Currently, JuMP doesn't support multi-objective optimization, and thus the weights are manually tuned such that the algorithm obtains satisfying solutions.
+However, solvers such as Gurobi have capabilities for multi-objective optimization and using them should be considered in the future.

 The shelf space allocation model contains multiple objectives.
-The multi-objective formulation is reduced into singe objective using linear scalarization, i.e. weighted sum
+The multi-objective formulation is reduced into single objective using linear scalarization, i.e. weighted sum

 $$\min ∑_{i=1}^n w_i f_i$$